-So I've been thinking, what was the best first round ever?
-I went back and looked at every draft since 1967, when the common draft began being held, to figure it out.
+I went back and looked at every draft since 1967, when the common draft began, to figure it all out.
 I used a very complicated formula that awarded points for Hall of Famers and guys who would go on to play in postseason All-Star games (actually, when I put it that way, my formula wasn't so complicated after all).

 Here are some classes that deserved consideration but didn't make the cut:

 1998 NFL Draft: This class could be closing in on four Hall of Famers -- Peyton Manning, Charles Woodson and Randy Moss are likely in, with Alan Faneca being the wild card.
-But points are taken away for Ryan Leaf, Andre Wadsworth and, yes, Ryan Leaf again.
+Points are taken away for Ryan Leaf, Andre Wadsworth and, yes, Ryan Leaf again.

 1971 NFL Draft: John Riggins and Jack Youngblood are two Hall of Famers who were drafted in the first round this year.
 And if Jim Plunkett ever gets the recognition he deserves (the only quarterback to win two Super Bowls who is not in the Hall of Fame), then you would be looking at three.

-1975 NFL Draft: A really good group here headlined by Walter Payton and Randy White.
-And 11 players from this first round were selected to the Pro Bowl.
+1975 NFL Draft: A really good group headlined by Walter Payton and Randy White.
+Eleven players from this first round were selected to the Pro Bowl.

 1978 NFL Draft: Three great Hall of Famers: Earl Campbell, James Lofton and Ozzie Newsome.
-The thing that hurts here is only eight guys would play in the Pro Bowl.
-So they nailed some big ones, but really whiffed a lot.
+The thing that hurts here is only eight would go on to play in the Pro Bowl.
+So they nailed some big ones, but really whiffed on others.

 And without further ado ...